Germany’s love affair with meat is well and truly over, conference will hear

 “The most desirable and realistic approach is a model that embraces plant-based and cellular agriculture as the source of our food,” Bureau said.

-“People want, and will always want, to eat meat: we must acknowledge this reality and provide alternative meat options that prioritize animal welfare, environmental sustainability, and public health,” he added.
+“People want, and will always want, to eat meat: we must acknowledge this reality and provide alternative meat options that prioritise animal welfare, environmental sustainability, and public health,” he added.

 Elsa Guadarrama, Consumer & Market Research Manager at ProVeg, will be at the New Food Conference to look in-depth at the profile of the future consumers of plant-based foods.